-As I write this, the final touches are being applied to this first modern home being built in the La Reserva community.
+As I write this, the final touches are being applied to this first modern home being built in the La Reserva Manabi community.

 The wood and concrete floors are getting the final sealer application and the last few appliance and shelving fixtures are being installed.
 Once finished, this home will serve as a model and is a huge milestone for other homes built throughout La Reserva.

 This finished space gives prospective buyers a good idea of the different local building techniques in and around Ayampe.